A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 How do I get my files to you?
 Can you convert my paper documents to EDGAR?

 All electronic files can be emailed to us at service@edgarfilingagent.com.
 If you need to have paper documents EDGARized, scan the pages to PDF and email them to us.
-If you can’t scan them, send the pages to us by mail or overnight delivery.
+If you can’t scan them, send the pages to us by mail, overnight delivery or fax.

 See our Contact page for details.